Module Description

 Before class

-- Read What is Artificial Intelligence (and watch the videos on that page).
+- Read What is Artificial Intelligence.

 - Read Cal Newport, “What Kind of Writer is ChatGPT?”.